sageellefson0/NumberGenWeb/README.md

 Welcome to the repo for a fun little web game I worked on in my spare time.
 This game may eventually be converted to a Java application - but is currently available for play at: https://sageellefson.com/indexNumberGen.html

-# Try to win on 10 slots for a awesome winning surprise! ;)
+# Try to win on 10 slots for an awesome surprise! ;)

 How to Play: